fj-morales/Getting-and-cleaning-data/CodeBook.md

   - Subject's unique numeric identifier.
 Discrete range [1:30]
   Unit: integer number

-* **timeBodyAccelerationMeanXMean**:
+* **timeBodyAccelerationMeanXAverage**:
   Average of the mean of body acceleration in X axis from time domain.
 Normalized continuos range [-1:1].
   Unit: seconds

-* timeBodyAccelerationStandardDeviationXMean:
+* timeBodyAccelerationStandardDeviationXAverage:
   Average of the standard deviation of body acceleration in X axis from time domain.
   Normalized continuos range [-1:1].
   Unit: seconds

-timeGravityAccelerationMeanXMean:
+timeGravityAccelerationMeanXAverage:
   Average of the mean of gravity acceleration in X axis from time domain.
   Normalized continuos range [-1:1].
   Unit: seconds

-timeGravityAccelerationStandardDeviationXMean:
+timeGravityAccelerationStandardDeviationXAverage:
   Average of the standard deviation of gravity acceleration in X axis from time domain.
   Normalized continuos range [-1:1].
   Unit: seconds